gideonibemerejr/SEI-CC-2/work/w11/d3/02-04-full-stack-react-lab/02-04-full-stack-react-lab.md

 You enjoy challenges - you've come to the right place!

-Now that we've taken Mastermind full-stack, you're ready to get some practice using a backend's API by persisting high-scores!
+Now that we've taken Mastermind full-stack, you're ready to get some practice interacting with a backend's API by persisting high-scores!

 #### Hints: